M0sky/iRobot-Odometry/README.md

 This class handles the connection and communication with the robot, managing both manual and automatic movement.
 It is also responsible for odometry updates, calculating and visualizing the robot's real-time position.

 - **Attributes**:
   - `self.port`, `self.baud`: Communication port and baud rate for robot connection.
   - `self.bot`: Instance of `Create2` from `pycreate2`, enabling robot interaction.
   - `self.odometer`: An instance of `Odometer` to calculate position based on encoder data.
+  - `self.plotter`: For plotting the robot's trajectory.
   - `self.queue`: Queue structure to manage movement commands and data.
-     - `self.fig`, `self.ax`: Elements from `matplotlib` for GUI plotting.
+  - `self.running`: Boolean to check if the robot is currently running.
+  - `self.mode`: Current operation mode (manual or automatic).
+  - `self.back`: Boolean flag indicating whether to move backward.
+  - `self.trajectory`: List to store the robot's trajectory.
+  - `self.current_path`: List to keep track of the current path for returning.

 - **Primary Methods**:
+  - `__init__(self, port=DEFAULT_PORT, baud=DEFAULT_BAUD['default'])`: Initializes the robot controller with default communication settings.
-     - `initialize_robot()`: Establishes the connection with the robot and sets up the initial GUI configurations, loading the iRobot image and creating the coordinate grid.
+  - `initialize_robot()`: Establishes the connection with the robot, initializes odometry, sets up the GUI, and prepares for movement.
-     - `manual_control()`: Allows direct movement commands through keyboard inputs.
-     - `automatic_control()`: Runs a pre-set series of movements autonomously.
+  - `close_robot()`: Safely closes the connection with the robot, stopping its movement and freeing resources.
+  - `run(self)`: Parses command-line arguments, initializes the robot, and starts either manual or automatic control based on the provided mode.
+  - `return_orientation(self)`: Adjusts the robot's orientation to the initial angle based on its current angle.
+  - `follow_path(self, path)`: Moves the robot through the specified path, navigating from node to node while updating odometry and trajectory.
-     - `draw_robot()`: Updates the robot's position in the GUI, showing real-time trajectory and orientation.
+  - `update_plot(self)`: Updates the graphical representation of the robot's position and trajectory in real-time.
+  - `close(self)`: Closes the plot figure.
+  - `process_queue(self)`: Processes queued commands to update the robot's state and visuals without blocking.
+  - `move(self, distance_cm)`: Moves the robot forward or backward by a specified distance, controlling movement with odometry and handling encoder readings, including obstacle detection and response.
+  - `turn(self, angle_deg)`: Rotates the robot to a specified angle using odometry, managing encoder readings and handling potential errors such as encoder overflow.
+  - `canta(self, seleccion)`: Plays a selected song from a predefined set.
+The method validates the selection, creates the song in the robot, and plays it, waiting for the duration of the song to finish before continuing.
+  - `handle_encoder_overflow(self, previous_value, current_value, max_value)`: Manages encoder overflow by calculating the difference between previous and current encoder values.
+It adjusts the difference to account for overflow in both positive and negative directions.
+  - `set_goal(self, goal_x, goal_y)`: Defines the target position on the grid for the robot to navigate towards.
+  - `a_star(self)`: Executes the A* algorithm to find the shortest path from the robot's starting position to the defined goal.
+It uses a priority queue to explore nodes and applies heuristics for efficient pathfinding.
+  - `manhattan_heuristic(self, current)`: Calculates the Manhattan heuristic to the goal.
+It computes the sum of the absolute differences in the x and y coordinates, scaled by the step distance.
+  - `euclidean_heuristic(self, current)`: Calculates the Euclidean heuristic to the goal.
+It computes the straight-line distance to the goal using the Pythagorean theorem, scaled by the step distance.
+  - `reconstruct_path(self, current)`: Reconstructs the path from the goal back to the start.
+It traces back the path using the `came_from` dictionary and returns it in the correct order from start to finish.
+  - `grid_to_physical_position(self, x, y)`: Converts grid coordinates (x, y) to physical position in centimeters by multiplying the grid coordinates by the step distance.

 ### `Odometer`